majuss/wladio/README.md

 AMP is a TDA7492.
 It delivers 50 Watt.
 USB-Klinke Interface is: Sabrent USB Externe Soundkarte - C-Media Electronics, Inc. Audio Adapter (Unitek Y-247A)

+## On / Off button

+- Real switch that cuts the 12 V of the AMP
+- Connected via voltage divider to GPIO12

 ## Display

 Links: